ndennu/appPattern/README.md

 - Memento : cancel edition

-- Iterator : for loop (not used)

-## Pattern Soon
+- Iterator : scan all task in a project / scan all subtask in a task

-- Command : request Database
+- Command : request Database (delete)

 - composite : tree Project > Task > SubTask

+- Facade : used to call command